Dominic Collins: Legacy

 According to historian David Murphy, "It was clear from Collins's attitude and final words that he was convinced that he was being persecuted for his religious beliefs.
 Carew's account of Collins's statements under interrogation support this and this fact became crucial in his cause for beatification.
 The Society of Jesus immediately accepted that he had been martyred, and his status as a martyr was soon generally accepted by Catholics across Europe.
 Some miracles were later attributed to him."

-Following the reversal of the Suppression of the Society of Jesus in 1814 and Catholic Emancipation in the British Isles in 1829, an early 17th-century portrait of Brother Dominic Collins was brought from the Irish College at Salamanca to St Patrick's College at Maynooth, where it still remains.
+Following the reversal of the Suppression of the Society of Jesus in 1814 and Catholic Emancipation in the British Isles in 1829, an early 17th-century portrait of Collins was brought from the Irish College at Salamanca to St Patrick's College at Maynooth, where it still remains.

 Beatification

-Collins was beatified – along with Francis Taylor, Dermot O'Hurley, Margaret Ball, and 13 other Irish Catholic Martyrs – on 27 September 1992 by Pope John-Paul II.
+Collins was beatified – along with other Irish Catholic Martyrs – on 27 September 1992 by Pope John-Paul II.

 Liturgically his feast is celebrated on 20 June, or 30 October (in the Society of Jesus).
 Today a Jesuit residence in Dublin is named after him.